Panathenaic Games: Contests

 The musical events which took place were Kithara players, Flute players, and singers.
 The athletic events were the stadion, pentathlon, wrestling, boxing, and pankration.
 The equestrian events were two-horse chariot race, horse race, and javelin throw on horseback.
 Based on the inscription, we learn that the prizes given to the men and the youth were different.
 Men were rewarded a certain amount of drachmas and/or a valuable crown worth a certain amount of drachmas.
-Boys and youths were given a certain number of amphoras of olive oil.
+Boys and youths were given a certain number of amphorae of olive oil.